SheenkhunWong/TEGBR/README.md

 # The Economist Global Business Review
-Fetching The Economist GBR articles html files, and compile it into PDF documents by time order from 2015 to 2023.
+Fetching The Economist GBR html files, and compile it into PDF documents by time order from 2015 to 2023.

 https://www.businessreview.global